pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 ### Update Your Values.yaml
 !!!
 Warning
-    - If you have not created a Managed PostgreSQL Server instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+    - If you have not created a Managed PostgreSQL RDS instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
 This setup is **not recommended in production environments**.
     - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.

 #### For gp3 EBS Volumes